 A

-In most cases, you can resume daily activities without glasses the next day.
+In most cases, daily activities without glasses are possible the next day.
 Driving may be possible after vision is confirmed the day after surgery, but follow your doctor’s instructions.
 Strenuous exercise and contact sports are usually allowed after 1–2 weeks.
 Activities with infection risk, such as swimming and sauna, are recommended to be avoided for at least 1 month.

 Janiszewska-Bil D, Czarnota-Nowakowska B, Kuciel-Polczak I, et al. Assessment of Changes in Cap and Residual Stromal Thickness Values during a 6-Month Observation after Refractive Lenticule Extraction Small Incision Lenticule Extraction.
 J Clin Med.
 2024;13(7):2148.
 Figure 1 (panels B and C).
 PMCID: PMC11012741.
 DOI: 10.3390/jcm13072148.
 License: CC BY 4.0.

-Two-panel composite image of horizontal corneal section captured by SS-OCT (DRI OCT Triton) after SMILE surgery: (B) Tomographic image of the cap layer, showing a uniform high-intensity band of the anterior corneal stroma (cap) and the lenticule extraction cavity beneath it; (C) Residual stromal thickness (RST) measurement image, with measurement calipers placed at the center to measure the stromal thickness from the lenticule extraction cavity to the posterior corneal endothelium.
+Two-panel composite image of corneal horizontal section captured by SS-OCT (DRI OCT Triton) after SMILE: (B) Tomographic image of the cap layer showing a uniform hyperintense band of the anterior corneal stroma (cap) and the lenticule extraction cavity beneath it; (C) Residual stromal thickness (RST) measurement image with measurement calipers placed centrally to measure the stromal thickness from the lenticule extraction cavity to the posterior corneal endothelium.
 Corresponds to the surgical design parameters (RST calculation, cap thickness evaluation) discussed in the section “Diagnosis and Examination Methods.”

 The following examinations are performed preoperatively to carefully evaluate indications1).